Sans attendre: Background

 On 7 June 2012, Dion's official website announced that during April and May, the singer began recording songs for her next French and English albums.
-The French album would feature all new material and the English one would include studio versions of previously unreleased songs from Dion's Las Vegas show, Celine, as well as several brand new tracks.
-When asked about the difference between singing in French and in English, Dion answered: "It's like wearing a pair of jeans or an evening gown.
+The French album would contain all new material, and the English album would include studio versions of previously unreleased songs from Dion's Las Vegas show, Celine, as well as several new tracks.
+When asked about the difference between singing in French and English, Dion said: "It's like wearing a pair of jeans or an evening gown.
 You cannot change what's in your blood.
 French is my home, my roots.
 It's where I live first.
 French is a more interior energy, more poetic.
 But, when I sing in English, there are different emotions.
 As a singer I cannot choose, I need both".

-On 29 June 2012, celinedion.com previewed a thirty-second fragment of the first single written and co-produced by Jacques Veneruso, "Parler à mon père" from the French-language album which was scheduled for release on 5 November 2012.
+On 29 June 2012, celinedion.com previewed a 30-second excerpt of the first single written and co-produced by Jacques Veneruso, "Parler à mon père", from the French-language album scheduled for release on 5 November 2012.
 However, in selected European countries, it was released on 2 November 2012.
 The cover art for the single was revealed at the same time.
-The full version of "Parler à mon père" premiered on 1 July 2012 and the single was released to digital outlets in selected countries on the next day.
+The full version of "Parler à mon père" premiered on 1 July 2012, and the single was released to digital outlets in selected countries the next day.

-During the interview with Le Parisien, Dion announced the title of upcoming French album, Sans attendre which means "without waiting".
-Later she revealed that for her the title means "don't leave until tomorrow what you can do today" and that "today" is the most important day.
-She also talked about "Parler à mon père", which is about her father who died in 2003.
-He was her biggest fan and she thinks of him every day and knows that he is always with her, watching over her children.
-On 19 August 2012, Dion's official website posted information that the album will include "Une chance qu'on s'a", a duet with Canadian artist Jean-Pierre Ferland, who also wrote the song's lyrics.
-Dion and Ferland had previously joined their voices during the Céline sur les Plaines concert that celebrated Quebec City's 400th anniversary in 2008.
+During an interview with Le Parisien, Dion announced the title of the upcoming French album, Sans attendre, which means "without waiting".
+She later explained that for her the title means "don't leave until tomorrow what you can do today", and that "today" is the most important day.
+She also discussed "Parler à mon père", which is about her father, who died in 2003.
+He was her biggest supporter, and she thinks of him every day, believing that he is always with her and watching over her children.

+On 19 August 2012, Dion's official website announced that the album would include "Une chance qu'on s'a", a duet with Canadian artist Jean-Pierre Ferland, who also wrote the song's lyrics.
+Dion and Ferland had previously performed together during the Céline sur les Plaines concert celebrating Quebec City's 400th anniversary in 2008.
 Another duet with French singer Johnny Hallyday was also announced.
-A sneak preview of the music video for "Parler à mon père" was posted on celinedion.com on 5 September 2012 and the full video premiered the next day.
-It was filmed in Las Vegas on 16 July 2012 and in the Death Valley, and directed by Thierry Vargnes who previously worked with Dion on the music videos for "Et s'il n'en restait qu'une (je serais celle-là)" and "Immensité".
-Dion finished recording her French-language album in September 2012.
+A preview of the music video for "Parler à mon père" was posted on celinedion.com on 5 September 2012, and the full video premiered the next day.
+It was filmed in Las Vegas on 16 July 2012 and in the Death Valley, and directed by Thierry Vargnes, who had previously worked with Dion on the music videos for "Et s'il n'en restait qu'une (je serais celle-là)" and "Immensité".
+Dion completed recording her French-language album in September 2012.